inventit/inventit.github.io/references/moat-js-api-document.md

     </tr>
     <tr>
       <td>interrupt(eventId)</td>
       <td>The command/operation transmission to a remote device can be interrupted because of an unexpected event.
 The function is used when such the event occurs before completing server-device interaction.
-The <code>eventId</code> is a value set via <code>MessageSession.commit()</code> or an auto-generated text by the underlying runtime.</td>
+The <code>eventId</code> is an auto-generated text by the underlying runtime.</td>
     </tr>
   </tbody>
 </table>